Matthew Walker (English cricketer)

-Matthew Jonathan Walker (born 2 January 1974), known as Matt Walker, is a retired English professional cricketer who is currently the head coach of Kent County Cricket Club.
-Walker was appointed as head coach in January 2017 having been assistant coach at the county since the 2014 season.
+Matthew Jonathan Walker (born 2 January 1974), known as Matt Walker, is a retired English professional cricketer and former head coach of Kent County Cricket Club.
+Walker was appointed as head coach in January 2017 having been assistant coach at the county since the 2014 season and held the role until the end of the 2024 season.
 He played for Kent for 16 seasons until 2008 and then for three seasons for Essex until he retired in 2011.

 Early career

 Walker was born in Gravesend and, after enjoying a prolific school cricket record at The King's School, Rochester, made his first appearance for Kent in a Second XI match against Lancashire in 1990.
 He continued to play in the Second XI for two seasons, after which he was called up to the England under-19 squad for their tour of Pakistan.

 The tour started poorly for Walker, only making one score of note in the series although he managed to average 48.00 in the limited-overs games that followed.
 He continued to appear for the England under-19 team until the end of the West Indian tour of England, by which time he had earned an average of 42.07 from 12 youth Tests.